krystonen/promo-campaign/README.md

-# README

-* Enter your promo code to see if you've won a gym membership! *
+# Enter your promo code to see if you've won a gym membership!

 Validations:
 - Your code should contain 9 digits